electricbookworks/electric-book/_docs/output/app-output.md

 ## Windows

-You must have Visual Studio installed with all requirements for Cordova Windows Apps installed.
+You must have the latest version of Visual Studio and Cordova (with the prerequisites for Electron) installed.
 The basic process will be:

 1. Create a listing in the Microsoft app store.
 (Once-off.)
-1. Check that `google-play-expansion-file` is not enabled in `settings.yml`.
+2. Check that `google-play-expansion-file` is not enabled in `settings.yml`.
-1. Build app HTML with Jekyll.
+3. Build app HTML with Jekyll.
-2. Add the Windows app platform files with Cordova.
+4. Add the Windows app platform files with Cordova.
-3. Build the app for release with Visual Studio.
+5. Build the app for release with Visual Studio.

 Here are the detailed steps:

 1. [Create a listing in the Microsoft app store](https://developer.microsoft.com/en-us/dashboard/).
 Some of the forms you need to complete may only work in Edge (!).
 If this is already done, perhaps check that it's up to date and add any release notes.
-1. Create or check that you have a `secrets.yml` file in `_data` with the `windows` `package-identity-name`, `publisher-id` and `publisher-display-name` filled in.
+2. Create or check that you have a `secrets.yml` file in `_data` with the `windows` `package-identity-name`, `publisher-id` and `publisher-display-name` filled in.
 (And remember *never* to commit secrets to version control.)
    - You get the package identity name from the Windows & Xbox dashboard on the Microsoft website, under 'Product management > Product identity'.
    - You can get the `publisher-id` value there from your Windows developer settings.
    - If you're creating a one-language translation app, this should have a section for the language.
 E.g.: